 For more information on eligible expenses under the RTI program, see the instructions for completing an application.

 RTI awards must be used only for the specific type of equipment for which the grant was awarded through the peer review process.
 Grantees who wish to purchase equipment different from that specified in the application must obtain written permission from NSERC Finance prior to its purchase.
 Grantees may, however, buy a model different from that requested in the application without prior NSERC approval (e.g. newer or upgraded model).

 Equity, diversity and inclusion

-For more information, applicants should refer to the Guide for applicants: Considering equity, diversity and inclusion in your application.
+For more information, refer to the NSERC guide on integrating equity, diversity and inclusion considerations in research.

 NSERC RTI Webinar Sessions

 Due to COVID-19, NSERC is replacing live webinars with pre-recorded videos followed by live Q&A sessions.
-For more information, please visit the NSERC webinars web-page.
+NSERC encourages participants to view the pre-recorded videos prior to attending a live Q&A session as the material presented in the video will not be repeated.
+For more information, please visit the NSERC Webinars web-page.